dfm/acor/README.md

 estimates the autocorrelation time of time series data very quickly.

-[Dan Foreman-Mackey](http://danfm.ca) (NYU) made a few surface changes to the interface in order to write a Python wrapper.
+[Dan Foreman-Mackey](http://danfm.ca) (NYU) made a few surface changes to the interface in order to write a Python wrapper (with the permission of the original author).

 ##Installation